-- This includes:

-- handling or loading of passengers, baggage, mail or cargo, regardless of whether it has a significant effect on aircraft mass and/or balance; or

-- o any error in loadsheet calculation.
+- This includes: - handling or loading of passengers, baggage, mail or cargo, regardless of whether it has a significant effect on aircraft mass and/or balance, including any error in securing loads; - any error in loadsheet or loading instruction report (LIR) calculation or annotation.
+This includes circumstances where the flight crew require an amendment to correct incorrect loading information.